-My walk towards this discovery has entailed the loss of my facade (which i was extremely attached to), the identification of all my emotional addictions (which created attraction towards the wrong partners), the deconstructions of all expectations towards others (and myself) and finally the reconstruction of my true self.
+My walk towards this discovery has entailed the loss of my facade (which I was extremely attached to), the identification of my emotional addictions (which created attraction towards the wrong partners), the deconstructions of all expectations towards others (and myself) and finally the reconstruction of my true self.

 Throughout the process, much with my regret anger has been my most faithful companion.
 It would show up in every difficult moment causing destruction and hate wherever it could.

 While it is true that anger is just another feeling, there is a general tendency to accept a projection of it onto others as if that is the only way to get rid of it.
 Also, expressions of anger seem to be more socially acceptable compared to grief (for example, we think it's normal to see our parents angry but we freak out if they cry).
 In reality anger is the result of suppressed emotions and of our will to not deal with an underlying feeling of grief.
 As a matter of fact, we learn very early in our childhood to suppress our emotions sometimes out of fear, sometimes out of a need to survive in a hostile environment and other times as a result of wrong believes forced upon us by our parents (for ex. "boys don't cry", "you are a big girl now", "stop being upset, it's bugging me" and the list goes on and on).
 That's when we first start to detune from our true self, our concept of Love gets distorted and the first emotional additions are born (such as need for validation, poor self esteem, need to dominate or manipulate others, etc).